-This document specifies performance test procedures to determine the passive safety properties of support structures such as lighting columns, sign posts, signal supports, structural elements, foundations, detachable products and any other components used to support a particular item of equipment on the roadside.
+This document specifies performance test procedures to determine the passive safety properties of support structures such as lighting columns, sign posts, signal supports, structural elements, for dations, detachable products and any other components used to support a particular item of equipment on the

-This document provides a common basis for the vehicle impact testing of items of road equipment support structures.

-This document does not apply to road restraint systems.

-2 Normative references

-The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
+This document provides a common basis for the vehicle impact testing of the soft equipment support structures.
+This document does not apply to road restraint systems 2 Normative references The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of the document Provides in the text in such a way that some or all of their content constitutes requirements of this occument.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.